PedroNavHur/tabular-ml-agent/README.md

 Health check: Once served/deployed, the Modal app exposes `GET /health` returning `{ "ok": true }`.

+Notes
+- Uploads are limited to 1MB in the demo UI (see `src/app/studio/UploadClient.tsx`).
+- Preview defaults to 5 rows and can be adjusted via the row selector.
+- “Next” actions are primary; disabled buttons surface tooltips explaining why.
+- Results show balanced accuracy plus accuracy/precision/recall/f1 for classification and MAE for regression.

 ## Getting Started

 First, run the development server: